 "I grew up in the '80s, and I was barraged with MTV and artists like Eddie Van Halen.
 There was basically a guitar solo in every song, and I was totally drawn to it.
 I never even thought of another instrument."

 "When I started teaching at Berklee, I was performing a lot, touring with several bands.
 All my students want to know what touring is like.
-They want to know what it's like to play in front of large crowds, so helps out a lot.
+They want to know what it's like to play in front of large crowds, so [having that experience] helps out a lot.
 I've also worked as a recording engineer.
 I have my own recording studio that I built in my house in Maine.
 I'm heavily into the production aspects of music."

 "Teaching has made me a better guitar player; it's taught me a lot of things about how people learn and how I learn.
 And it helps me learn things faster.
 Anytime I need to learn something quickly, I think, 'How would I teach this to somebody?'
 And all of a sudden it clicks for me.
 I try to approach it that way with my students, as well.
 I ask them, 'If you had to show this to your roommate, how would you go about explaining it?'"